metamn/react/content/blog/on-design-systems-3/index.md

 date: '2021-11-20'
 ---

 Consistent user interfaces in web context.
+A theory.

 <!--more-->